-The fund may, but is not required to, use derivative instruments as a substitute for investing directly in an underlying asset, to increase returns, to manage market, foreign currency and/or duration or interest rate risks, or as part of a hedging strategy.
+The fund does not have any limitations regarding portfolio turnover.
+The fund may engage in short-term trading to try to achieve its objective and may have portfolio turnover rates in excess of 100%.
+A portfolio turnover of 100% is equivalent to the fund buying and selling all of the securities in its portfolio once during the course of a year.
+The fund may use derivative instruments as a substitute for investing directly in an underlying asset, to increase returns, to manage market, foreign currency and/or duration or interest rate risks, or as part of a hedging strategy.
 The derivative instruments in which the fund may invest include principally options, futures, options on futures, forward contracts and swap agreements.
-When the fund enters into derivatives transactions, it may be required to segregate liquid assets or enter into offsetting positions in accordance with applicable regulations.
+The fund will hedge most, but not necessarily all, of its foreign currency exposure to protect the U.S. dollar value of the fund's assets principally by using forward contracts, futures contract and swap agreements.